BoiseCodeWorks/Fall2020-AmaZen/amazen.md

 # AmaZen
 <img class="img-responsive" src="https://images.unsplash.com/photo-1472851294608-062f824d29cc?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1350&h=600&q=80">

 Welcome to the AmaZen Dev team!
-AmaZen is a state of the art shopping application where users can post products to a store to be sold and wishlist products they wish to buy!
-We think this is a totally unique application that will take the world by storm!
+AmaZen is a Chakra Cleansing shopping experience where voyagers can add their latest Zen products to our co-op to be sold.
+They can also create collections of all the chi enriching products to a wishlist to later review and to buy!
+This is a totally unique application that will take the world by storm!
 Problem is we don't know how to build a website, or a server, or an A-Pea-eye? ...So that is where you come in!
 We need your help building our dream, if completed to our specifications when we launch you will be given an AmaZen `gift card**` worthy of your efforts

 ## Goals

 In this checkpoint students will demonstrate a working knowledge of building full-stack applications.
 They will utilize a VueJs frontend using an AppState/observer pattern (`reactive`) to interact with the DOM.
 On the server side students will use a DotNet core web api utilizing the MVC design pattern, a MySQL Database hosted on GearHost, as well as implementing an Auth0 login to handle user profiles.
 Students will also be given a design mock that they will need to follow.

-## The Business Logic
+## The Business Rules

 AmaZen is a simple enough application, the store page should have listings for all the products that are available, selecting a product should give you a more detailed view of that product.
 From there a user can then add that product to one of their wishlists.
 A user can only edit/delete what they create.
 When building AmaZen you consider the following `User Stories`:
  - as a User, I can browse all the available products without being logged in.
  - as a User, I can select a product and view it's details without being logged in.
  - as a User, I can create and account and become a member.
  - as a member, I can upload products to the store page.
  - as an owner of a product, I can edit or delete a product I have created.
  - as a owner of a product, I can mark a product 'un-available' without it being deleted.
  - as a member, I can create wishlists that can store products from the store I wish to buy.
  - as a member, I can browse all the products on a single wishlist.
  - as an owner of a wishlist I can remove products from that list, or delete the list entirely.

 ## The Setup